Hydrodynamics without Averaging -- a Hard Rods Study: Introduction

 The paper is organized as follows.
 In section \ref{sec:HR} we review the hard rods model and its hydrodynamics.
-In section \ref{sec:fc} we then carry out ``Hydrodynamics without averaging'' using fluid cell coarse-graining and derive an analytic prediction of the scaling of the error of the hydrodynamic approximation.
+In section \ref{sec:fc} we then carry out ``hydrodynamics without averaging'' using fluid cell coarse-graining and derive an analytic prediction of the scaling of the error of the hydrodynamic approximation.
 We repeat the same analysis on a different coarse-graining scheme (smoothing) in section \ref{sec:smooth}.
 In section \ref{sec:diff} we then explain how the usual diffusive scale correction to GHD can be obtained by averaging the GHD equation over a random initial state.
+Note that the Euler hydrodynamic equations are time-reversible (due to the absence of shocks)~\cite{BenGHD}, in particular they conserve entropy.
+It was believed that diffusion would lead to entropy increase and eventually thermalization (to a GGE).
+Since this paper shows that such intrinsic diffusion is absent, we reinvestigate the question of entropy increase and thermalization in section \ref{sec:entropy}.
+We propose that it is due to coarse-graining.
+In particular the thermalization time scale is observer dependent and should occur before the diffusive time scale.